The Herbs and The Adventures of Parsley

-He's given a nice song himself though,which amply demonstrates that narrator Gordon Rollings had a more than acceptable singing range to go with his verbal dexterity.
+He's given a nice song himself though,which also proves that narrator Gordon Rollings had a more than acceptable singing range to go with his verbal dexterity

 If I am happy,I sing a libretto,sometimes I sing both in bass and falsett_o."

-If you haven't done so already,check out "The Making of Pt.2" to hear what Michael Bond has to say about them all and how he initially tried to tie-in the character's traits with their plant characteristics.
+If you haven't done so already,check out what Michael Bond had to say about them all and how he initially tried to tie-in the character's traits with their plant characteristics. here

 A lot of his time is spent scurrying about but he's also perfectly capable of some moments of quiet reflection.The bone fixation was a theme in both series,but he swapped his old kennel in The Herbs for a very desirable residence in the sequel -as befitting his elevated star status ......and useful for the odd plot line too.

-Bayleaf could usually be found with his trusty broom or barrow Constable "I'll 'ave 'im" Knapweed....but he rarely did of course.
+Bayleaf was rarely seen without his trusty broom or barrow Constable "I'll 'ave 'im" Knapweed....but he rarely did of course.

 From "just hatched" to a job in the sequel.
 There should always be room for a dragon in kid's telly.
 And particularly when they ham it up as much as these 2.

 Note - No new characters were introduced in the sequel,but there were notable differences in how some were portrayed.